10Vaibhav/AI-Interview-Simulator/README.md

-# Chat-With-Claude
+# AI Interview Simulator
-Interactive chatbot built with Streamlit and Anthropic's Claude API - LLM engineering practice project featuring real-time conversations, and modern UI
+An intelligent job interview practice platform powered by Streamlit and Anthropic's Claude API.
+Experience realistic interview simulations with personalized feedback and scoring to improve your interview skills.